timsbiomed/jpaserver-scripts/README.md

     - also edit the bin/profile.sh file and set the variable HAPI_R4 to the port you want the HAPI server to run on.
 This number will be used again in a step below.
   - create the database
     - `$createdb hapifhir`
   - choose your `application.yaml` file.
+The bin/install.sh script starts with application_pg.yaml.
+If you choose a different one, either note the modification it makes with sed near the bottom of the file and add that to your choice manually, or edit the file the script starts with.
   - edit `hapi/application.yaml` to set some things
     - the port you want to run on.
 Look for "server: port:" near the top of the file, make sure it's different from the one used in tester near the bottom, and should be the same as used in `bin/profile.sh` for `HAPI_R4`.
-        - server port is often 8000 ?????
+        - server port defaults to  8001  and is reflected (must be reflected) in the HAPI_R4 variable in the profile.sh
-        - testeer???
     - connection info to your postgres instance.
 For postgres, this should use the PG* variables (no underscore) set above, and the defaults are written to refer to those variables, so no action is needed.
-    - Choose PostgreSQL or H2 and comment the other out with a hash character on each line.
-    - Turn lucene indexing on if you want it, you probably do.
-Search for "enable fulltext search with lucene" and uncomment.
+    - Uncomment desired IGs

-- Install, start and load:
+## Install, start and load:
+  - set environment variables for the database (PG* in the case of postgres) and the URL for htting the server (HAPI_R4)
+    - `$ source profile.sh`
   - fetch the HAPI CLI,  a `ROOT.war` of the server, the aehrc fhir-owl converter and the TimsUI content
     - `$ bin/install.sh`
-  - set environment variables for the database (PG* in the case of postgres) and the URL for htting the server (HAPI_R4)
-    - `$ source profile.sh`
   - start the server
     - `$ config/start-hapi.sh`
-  - reset flag files marking a vocabulary has been loaded when repeating this step.
-These files are the ouput of the loading process and should be consulted in case of trouble.
-The presence of a file ending in either "loading.txt" or "loaded.txt" file will prevent the vocabulary from being loaded.
-    - `$ rm loaders/*/*.txt`
   - load the vocabularies
     - `$ bin/loaders.sh`
   - test with the Jupyter notebooks available at https://github.com/HOT-Ecosystem/TSDemoBoard
     - assuming defaults, the `BASE_URL` there should be set in accord with values here, `BASE_URL =\"http://localhost:8001/fhir/"`
+  - test also with the TimsUI, installed as part of this installation, accessable at http://<server>:8001/static/index.html

 ### Running things manually
 This project is set up to run things automatically.
 However, it is possible to run some things manually, which may be useful for troubleshooting.